HisenZhang/WRPI-auto/README.md

 - `DEBUG` Very detailed level of output for program debugging & diagnostic purpose.
 - `INFO` Regular information for station logs. **Default level of output.**
-- `WARNING` Program forsee a issue may result in abnormality.
+- `WARNING` Program foresees a issue may result in abnormality.
   - Will trigger **email alert** and **need manual intervention** on (and beyond) this level.
 - `ERROR` Program can't recover from the issue by itself, but may still proceed.
 - `CRITICAL` Unrecoverable issue.
-Program halt immediately.
+Program halts immediately.